-Have you ever looked at images, charts, or tables in an eReader?
+Have you ever looked at images, charts, or tables in an Ereader?
 My Kindle Fire produces beautiful color images.
 But they are small.
 Have you ever tried to follow the flow of a line graph across a screen?
-When I find the balance sheet in the appendix, can I even read the entries?
+When I do find the balance sheet in the appendix, can I even read the entries?
+I have to touch the screen to enlarge the image and touch it again when I have finished with it.
 Give me a book any day!

-When I read IXEOS, I read it straight through, as I said.
-I recall, I think, one occasion on which I had forgotten the significance of a particular character and had to page back to discover who he was.
-It was not fun!
-Imagine if you are reading a technical work, something you have difficulty understanding - Steven Hawkins's book, A Brief History of Time comes to mind - and you are having to frequently page back to find a previous reference.
+When I read Mariah Jovan's book, Dunham, I read it straight through.
+On one occasion, though, I had forgotten the significance of a particular character and had to page back to find who he was.
+It was not fun - flipping backwards, having to remember my location in the book rather than marking it, locating the reference, then selecting "go to" in the menu and typing in the location when I was ready to read again.
+I can imagine reading a technical work, something difficult to understand - Steven Hawkins's book, A Brief History of Time comes to mind - and having to frequently page back to find a previous reference.
 Lost is an understatement.
 Ereaders are not optimized for this activity.